 Acceleration and Power

-The 2014 GMC Terrain comes standard with a 2.4-liter four-cylinder engine that puts out 182 horsepower.
-An optional 3.6-liter V6 engine generating 301 horsepower is available.
-Both engines are paired with a six-speed automatic transmission.
-The base Terrain with front-wheel drive gets an estimated 22/32 mpg city/highway, which is good for the class.
+The Terrain comes standard with a 2.4-liter four-cylinder engine that produces 182 horsepower.
+A 3.6-liter V6 with 301 horsepower is available.
+A six-speed automatic transmission is standard with either engine.
+The base, front-wheel drive Terrain gets an EPA-estimated 22/32 mpg city/highway, which is typical for the class.
 The V6-powered Terrain gets up to 17/24 mpg city/highway, which is a bit low for an affordable compact SUV.

 - "Although the four-cylinder GMC Terrain matches the acceleration times of other compact crossovers in this price range, it doesn't feel as potent out in the real world.
-You'll have the gas pedal floored during routine merging and passing maneuvers, and this isn't very relaxing.
-During a year-long test of a four-cylinder Terrain, our observed fuel economy also came in well below the EPA combined rating.
-In our view, the fuel-efficiency advantage of the four-cylinder engine is smaller than the EPA ratings suggest." -- Edmunds
+You'll have the gas pedal floored during routine merging and passing maneuvers, and this isn't very relaxing." -- Edmunds (2014)

 Handling and Braking